 Money Laundering Risk of Law Firms

-Money laundering is a significant risk, and ignoring this risk has huge consequences.
+Money laundering is a significant risk, and ignoring this risk has enormous consequences.
 There are impacts of noncompliance with aml laws and regulations.
 The people involved and the techniques used in money laundering causes vary from case to case.
-Generally, large organized crime can involve more than one company, including law firms, law firms money laundering has risks.
+Generally, large organized crime can involve more than one company, including law firms, and law firms' money laundering has risks.
 As such, it becomes difficult for regulators to detect these crimes.
 So, what are why law firms are targets for money laundering and have money laundering risks?
 Examples of these risks and their consequences include the following factors:

 - Ongoing cases where law firms have failed to manage risks

 - The damage caused by money laundering to the public

 - Few reports on the detected risk